emanguy/Curse-of-Strahd/Locations/Barovia/Barovia Town/Haunted House.md

 ## Area 3 - Den of wolves
 * Looks like a hunter's den.
 Fireplace, deer heads on the wall, etc. more detail can be found on page **212**.
+* There is a trapdoor in the corner of the room which is supernaturally hidden by the house until the players reach **area 32**, the Hidden Trapdoor from the Dungeon B1 level

+### Treasure
   * One of the two cabinets against the wall has a simple lock which can be picked with a **DC 15 dexterity check**.
 It contains the following loot:
     * Heavy crossbow
     * Light crossbow